wahyudibayuputra/wahyudibayuputra.github.io/_posts/2015-8-23-MarkdownTest.md

 layout: post
 title: "Coba"       # Title of the post
 description: Some description       # Description of the post, used for Facebook Opengraph & Twitter
-headline: Markdown Syntax Test      # Will appear in bold letters on top of the post
+headline: Coba      # Will appear in bold letters on top of the post
 modified: 2015-8-23                 # Date
 category: personal
 tags: []